 Is CyberGhost safe & secure?

-CyberGhost’s security is impressive from a technical standpoint.
+CyberGhost is a secure VPN service.
 They’re using strong encryption ciphers and have a variety of tunneling protocols.
 That said, they could improve their reputation by becoming more transparent as a company.
 They haven’t published any third-party audit reports, which would be the bare minimum to prove their trustworthiness.
 Especially when they’re owned by Kape Technologies, an organization with a dubious reputation.

 Encryption and tunneling protocols